shingo-ohki/webcamoid_wiki/Virtual-camera-support.md

 Following compatibility table is based on tests made using v4l2loopback:

 :green_heart: Works
-:yellow_heart: May work but not tested
+:yellow_heart: Works under some conditions
 :heart: Does not works

 <table>